 On 19 October 1903, the FCS announced the starting of a river service on the Río Limay.
 This service was suspended in December 1905 for lack of water in the river and was never restarted.
 (18)

-Up till now I haven’t been able to find good photos of any of these little steamers.
+Up till now we haven’t been able to find good photos of any of these little steamers.
 This one is in Coleman’s book; the caption indicates that the two of them are moored at Choele-Choel.
 The gang-plank lands on the deck next to the bridge in front of the funnel.
 (18A)

 Trippers aboard the small steamer Neuquén.
 The photographer is looking forwards and one can see the totally open bridge.
 (19)